Gary Raymond delves into the funny and profound world of Shakespeare’s The Tempest – the latest award-winning production from Ballet Cymru.

 Sam Bishop’s Prospero was less commanding – as, disappointingly, were all of the ballerinos in this performance.
 He was large, pristine, but too often brought to mind the chiselled theatrics of David Copperfield and he released Ariel from her spell as if disappearing a jumbo jet.
 All of the dancing that could have been achieved with his staff was foregone for mere gaudy presentation and sabre-swishing.
 An opportunity missed that can be forgiven in other areas, but it beats like a thumped appendage in the centre of the play on this occasion.

-The highlight of the production, and, indeed, of the company it seems, is the mesmeric presence of Lydia Arnoux as the sprite Ariel.
+The highlight of The Tempest, and, indeed, of the company it seems, is the mesmeric presence of Lydia Arnoux as the sprite Ariel.
 Arnoux is closer to Tinkerbell or Puck than the ethereal majesty of recent productions of the play that I have seen where Ariel is often adorned with grandiosely angelic symbolism.
 Arnoux’s Ariel is light and quick, ageless and gently powerful.
 Here three dances incorporating her release from Prospero’s spell and her elated celebration are the only things to top Miranda and Ferdinand’s pas de deux that directly precedes it.

 But, on the whole, the failings of this production (which were largely technical and matters for dancers who are works in progress) were blinded by the light of the successes.
 Trembling support and slightly leaden turns in moments of finesse were completely forgotten amidst the sheer beauty of Emily Pimm Edwards’ heart-swelling climactic dance as Miranda, and Lydia Arnoux’s wonderful performance as Ariel.

 For future showings of the award-winning Ballet Cymru‘s adaption of Shakespeare’s The Tempest, click here.